 - Are you a Christian who feels increasingly persecuted in the secular West and want to live in a devout country where Christianity is widely practiced and respected?

-- Do you want distance from governments and global elites like Bill Gates who will want to force-vaccinate you and your family?
+- Do you want distance from governments and global elites who will want to force-inject something into you and your family?

 - Are you simply sick of people and want to get away from it all?